roysaurav/ClassroomCha-t/README.md

 Existing users can simply log in using their username and password which will direct them to the main page.

 In this page, they can view their courses on the left bar.
-By click on the profile button, they can view their current courses, remove course or add course.
+By clicking on the profile button, they can view their current courses, remove course or add course.

 ### Core Application (Student's Perspective):